influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/migration.md

 ### Set up InfluxDB Enterprise data nodes

 {{% note %}}
-Skip this step if you don't have any existing data nodes in your InfluxDB Enterprise cluster.
+Skip the following steps (1-5) if you don't have any existing data nodes in your InfluxDB Enterprise cluster.
 {{% /note %}}

 For each existing data node: